dmitrycx/TicTacToe/src/TicTacToe.WebUI/src/app/api/sessions/README.md

-# API Endpoint: /api/sessions
+# API Endpoint: /api/game/sessions

-This directory handles API routes related to the root of the sessions resource.
+This directory handles API routes related to the root of the sessions resource through the proxy architecture.

 ## `route.ts`

-### `GET /api/sessions`
+### `GET /api/game/sessions`

 - **Description:** Retrieves a list of all game sessions.
 - **Acts as a BFF for:** `GET {GAME_SESSION_SERVICE_URL}/sessions`